 Translating the software strings

-After importing the terms and the translations to a language, go to Project Settings and set that language as Default Referece Language.
+After importing the terms and the translations to a language, go to the localization project's Settings and set that language as Default Referece Language.
 It will be displayed instead of the labels, across the whole project, for all the project members to see.

 Exporting the localized strings